 I’m happy that my local zoo scheduled a whole day of giraffe centered activities: a giraffe parade, crafts and special zoo chats about giraffes and their habitat.
 Check activities in your area!
 If you can’t find anything interesting, do something giraffey anyway.

 To help you celebrate Giraffe Day with us, I created some free printables with Fun Giraffe Facts.
 You can print it here.
 You will find some facts about giraffe biology, history, math, multiple choice questions, true/false statements, and more.

 Our favorite way to play with fact cards is with the dice.
 Just print the facts, cut them out, and write numbers 1-20 on the back.
 Keep the cards face down.
-Then throw die, then two dice, then three, and finish with four until you got every number and read every card.
-This game is good for the lazy day at the the beach (find a stone for each card to hold them down), or for passing the time on a long train ride or at the doctor’s office.
+Throw die and read the card.
+On the next round, throw two dice and read the card.
+Then three, and four, and back to one.
+Do it until you got every number and read every card.
+This game is good for the lazy day at the beach (find a stone for each card to hold them down), or for passing the time on a long train ride or at the doctor’s office.